SadracSantacruz/CSE151A_Final_Project/README.md

 - algorithm: auto

 2: **Evaluating Model and Comparing Training vs. Test Error (also found in MS4 notebook)** <br>
+We will be using the results of the fine-tuned KNN model.
 - Training Accuracy: 100%
   - Training Error: 0%
   - Training error suggests the KNN model fits the training data perfectly but may indicate potential overfitting on the training set